 The Radiology Department at Loring Hospital is committed to providing excellent patient care and high quality imaging in today's ever changing world of technology.
-We offer a wide variety of services including Radiography, Computed Tomography (CT), Ultrasound, Bone Densitometry, Magnetic Resonance Imaging (MRI), and Nuclear Medicine.
-And now offering 3D Digital Mammography.
+We offer a wide variety of services including Radiography, Computed Tomography (CT), Ultrasound, Bone Densitometry, Magnetic Resonance Imaging (MRI), Nuclear Medicine, and 3D Digital Mammography.

-Annual mammogram party in March and October, or if you have a group, by appointment
+Annual mammogram parties (typically in March and October).
+Or, if you have a group, by appointment.

 This provided to our patients through a mobile service (DMS Nuclear Imaging).
 This service is available every other Monday.